MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerAuditing.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlServerAuditing** cmdlet removes the auditing of an azure_2 SQL server.
+The **Remove-AzureRmSqlServerAuditing** cmdlet removes the auditing of an Azure SQL server.
 To use this cmdlet, specify the *ResourceGroupName* and *ServerName* parameters to identify the server.
-After you run this cmdlet, auditing of the databases on the azure_2 SQL server is not performed.
+After you run this cmdlet, auditing of the databases on the Azure SQL server is not performed.
-If the command succeeds, and you specify the *PassThru* parameter, the cmdlet returns an object that describes the current auditing policy and the azure_2 SQL server identifiers.
+If the command succeeds, and you specify the *PassThru* parameter, the cmdlet returns an object that describes the current auditing policy and the Azure SQL server identifiers.
 Server identifiers include the **ResourceGroupName** and **ServerName**.

 ## EXAMPLES